Rulers

 13

 Bangladesh: In parliamentary elections, the Bangladesh Nationalist Party wins 209 of 297 seats.
 On February 16 Chief Adviser Mohammad Yunus resigns.
-On February 17 Tarique Rahman is sworn in as prime minister, with a cabinet including Khalilur Rahman as foreign minister, Salahuddin Ahmed as home affairs minister, and Amir Khasru Mahmud Chowdhury as finance minister.
+On February 17 Tarique Rahman is sworn in as prime minister, with a cabinet including himself as defense minister, Khalilur Rahman as foreign minister, Salahuddin Ahmed as home affairs minister, and Amir Khasru Mahmud Chowdhury as finance minister.

 14